-Compared to the rest of the Washington D.C. market, the Sterling Park region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Washington D.C. market, the Sterling Park region has lower rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 3 listings have been made available, which means spaces might be going fast.
+In the last 90 days, 1 listings have been made available, which means spaces most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 33% of the listings in the Sterling Park are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 100% of the available leases in the Sterling Park are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 5,330 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are close to 2 floors.
-Most buildings in this market were built in 1989 and are Class B.
+Most buildings in this region are approximately 2 stories.
+Most buildings in this area were built in 1989 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Construction is the dominant industry in this area.
+Construction is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Sterling Park folk.
-Commuting around an hour a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.